 Medical Leaves of Absence

-- Student must submit to the Dean of Students documentation from a licensed medical provider indicating a diagnosis of a medical condition and a recommendation by the treating medical provider that the student take a medical leave of absence.
+- Student must submit to the Director of Student Care and Support documentation from a licensed medical provider indicating a diagnosis of a medical condition and a recommendation by the treating medical provider that the student take a medical leave of absence.
 The documentation must indicate the length of the leave of absence.
-The Dean of Students will inform the student’s academic dean once this documentation is on file.
+The Director of Student Care and Support will inform the student’s academic dean once this documentation is on file.

 - Student must submit a written request for a Medical Leave of Absence to their academic dean.

 - The Director of Student Care and Support can be reached via email at MLOA@cooper.edu.

 A student on a Medical Leave of Absence must notify their academic dean of their intention to return at least eight (8) weeks prior to the semester of the student’s intended return.
 Prior to returning to Cooper, all students must obtain medical clearance to return to their studies.
 This process is overseen by the Director of Student Care and Support.
 Detailed instructions can be found here.
 Students can reach out to the Director of Student Care and Support via email at MLOA@cooper.edu to discuss further as well.

 A major physical and/or mental health event may include any physical and/or mental health event that prohibits the student from engaging with their studies and necessitates immediate time away from their academic work to focus on their health and wellbeing.

 Student are required to notify the Office of Student Care and Support of any major physical and/or mental health events that results in the student being unable to attend class and/or engage with their coursework so that we can coordinate with the student’s academic school to ensure the appropriate leave is applied and also ensure that the student is afforded any reasonable accommodations which they may request.

 Temporary Medical Leave Due to a Major Physical and/or Mental Health Event